n8n-io/n8n-docs/docs/doc2/settings/integration/api-calls-examples.md

 doc-id:   https://app.polydocs.io/2a/**9c931f6f-f352-4526-a78d-c036c39a8d9e**

-You get the document ID when you open the document on the dashboard.
+You will obtain the document ID when you open the document on the dashboard.
 This is the last part of the URL when the document is open.

 ![Picture](/_images/doc2/DOC2_API_GET_Document-Status_doc_id.png){ loading=lazy }